Skip to Content

 Once you’ve registered with one of these services, you’ll be able to input your profile details when you come to log into the ESPN app.

-Live ESPN channels are similar to that of cable TV programs, which is why ESPN keeps asking for your provider information before you can stream its available content.
-Until you have valid provider details, ESPN won’t play.
+Live channels are similar to that of cable TV programs, which is why the sports app keeps asking for your provider information before you can stream its available content.
+Until you have valid provider details, content won’t play.

 Why is ESPN not letting me watch live?

-If you access ESPN and/or ESPN Plus through the use of a streaming service and not cable provider, the app will not let you watch live broadcasts if your device cannot connect to a stable internet connection.
-ESPN will need at least 7Mbps bandwidth to be able to play a video in HD, otherwise, 25Mbps is required for a 4K image.
+If you access ESPN and/or ESPN Plus through a streaming service and not a cable provider, the app will not let you watch live broadcasts if your device cannot connect to a stable internet connection.
+The sports streaming service will need at least 7Mbps bandwidth to play a video in HD; otherwise, 25Mbps is required for a 4K image.

 To check whether or not your network service provider supplies you with enough speed, you can do a test on your Wifi router.